M-kip/oracle-ai-vector-search/docs/vector_search.md

 Vector Embedding Models allow you to **assign meaning** to a word, or a sentence, or the pixels in an image, or perhaps audio.
 They allows you to **quantify features or dimensions**.

 Most modern vector embeddings use a **transformer model**.
 Depending on the type of your data, you can use different pre-trained open source models to create vector embeddings.
-Each model determines the number of dimensions for your vectors.
+Each model determines **the number of dimensions for your vectors**.

 For example:
 - Sentence Transformers for textual data